PROPGSP/Github-RDP/README.md

 # Github-RDP
 Free VPS for testing your development skills and your program

-Steps To Create Windows Server
+#Steps To Create Windows Server
 Sign Up a GitHub Account : https://github.com/
 Create a Private Repository, Go to repository settings > Secrets and variables > Actions > New Repository Secrets Sign Up a Ngrok Account : https://ngrok.com/
 Copy the auth key from ngrok and add to github repository secrets as "NGROK_AUTH_TOKEN".
 Setup New Workflow Manually the Put the following code in main.yml and commit changes

-Steps To Create Ubuntu Server
+#Steps To Create Ubuntu Server
 Similar steps and then to use it just use this command in your terminal(cmd)

 command: ssh -p <port> runneradmin@<address>

-example: suppose your ngrok endpoint is tcp://4.tcp.ngrok.io:10737 . then the port is 10737 and the address is 4.tcp.ngrok.io.
+example: suppose your ngrok endpoint is tcp://4.tcp.ngrok.io:10737 .
+Then the port is 10737 and the address is 4.tcp.ngrok.io.
       then the command is : ssh -p 10737 runneradmin@4.tcp.ngrok.io